Advancing Governance and Accountability

 We believe that strong governance improves corporate performance and benefits all stakeholders.
 Honesty and integrity are vital to ensuring good corporate governance.

 We monitor regulatory developments and governance best practices as they evolve.
 We adopt regulatory changes that apply to us and incorporate best practices in governance that are appropriate to our circumstances.

 - the Chair of the Board is independent;

-We have a Code of Conduct & Ethics (the “Code”) that applies to all of Interfor’s directors, officers and employees, who must acknowledge and agree to the Code annually.
+We have a Code of Conduct & Ethics (the “Code”) that applies to all of Interfor’s directors, officers and employees.
+It highlights our Core Values and provides guidelines for acceptable behavior by requiring ethical business conduct, prohibiting bribery, regulating conflicts of interest and restricting political donations.
 Compliance with the Code is a condition of employment for our employees and a condition of office in the case of our directors.
-The Code articulates our core values:

 - Anti-Bribery and Anti-Corruption Policy